 - Informal: There are actually many types of English gardens but one style is informal – I will be going for a more casual feel that is not super structured

-- Benches & water features: Ponds, streams and even birdbaths are found in English gardens along with benches tucked that invites guests to sit and enjoy the view
+- Benches & water features: Ponds, streams, and even birdbaths are found in English gardens along with benches and arbors that invite guests to sit and enjoy the view

 Step 1 | Determine the Garden Location

 For the location of my garden, I chose a space that was close enough to enjoy on the patio and was close to a water source.
-This location gets a lot of direct sun during the day which helped determine the plants that would go into the garden.
+This location gets a lot of direct sun during the day which helps determine the plants that will go into the garden.

-The area can be accessed right off of the patio and extends past the bay window of my office/guest room.
-I really wanted a beautiful view out of this big window for guests and while sitting at my desk.
+The garden location is next to the patio and extends past the bay window of my office/guest room.
+I really wanted a beautiful view out of this big window for guests while sitting at my desk.